 The wall charger can offer up to 48 amps of power.

 The NEC (National Electrical Code) dictates that when you are pulling a continuous load on an electrical circuit, you can only pull 80% of that maximum so that you can make sure not to cause a fire basically.
 So you’re going to want to have your electrician install a 60-amp circuit for the Tesla Wall Connector, so it will give you the maximum speed that your Tesla can handle for except for the Tesla Model 3 Standard Range (Plus).

-The wall connector charges your Tesla at about 45 miles of range per hour on a Model 3 (except for Standard Range and Plus), Model S, and Model Y, while 33 miles per hour on a Model X (Use our EV Charging Time Calculator to estimate your Tesla vehicle charging speed).
+The wall connector charges your Tesla at about 45 miles of range per hour on a Model 3 (except for Standard Range and Plus), Model S, and Model Y, while 33 miles per hour on a Model X.

 Compared with the mobile charger with a 14-50 plug, it’s not a huge difference.
 But for those that like to drive, come home, charge, go back out and drive immediately, it can make all the difference in the world.